Netherlands BV company registration

 Shareholders

-A BV is a legal entity.
-This means that the BV has its own legal rights and obligations.
+BV is a legal entity with its own legal rights and obligations.

 The incorporation of a BV must be done by notarial deed containing the articles of association of the BV (we take care of this process on our clients’ behalf).